brunereduardo/brunereduardo/README.md

  - how to Sew, crochet, embroider and knitt;
  - Something new everyday!

-### :mortar_board: Graduating:
+### :mortar_board: Undergraduate degree
-Science and Technology interdisciplinary bachelor, in UFBA (Federal University of Bahia) with the intend to pursue a Computer Science degree after!
+Bachelor of Science in Computer Engineering, in USP (Univeristy of São Paulo - EESC/ICMC) with emphasis on Data Science!

 ## :speech_balloon: And I also...
 Can help with your open source project, connect you with great tech communities and recommend great materials about diversity and inclusion! 🎉